Locally analytic completed cohomology: Preliminaries

 \subsection{Pro-Kummer-\'etale cohomology as condensed abelian groups}

-In order to justify some computations of derived locally analytic vectors of pro-Kummer-\'etale cohomology groups we will need to promote the pro-Kummer-\'etale cohomology to condensed mathematics.
+In order to justify some computations of derived locally analytic vectors of pro-Kummer-\'etale cohomology groups, we will need to promote the pro-Kummer-\'etale cohomology to condensed mathematics.
+We let $C$ be a complete algebraically closed non-archimedean extension of $\bb{Q}_p$, and let $\n{O}_{C}\subset C$ be its valuation subring of power bounded elements (it will suffice for us to take $C=\bb{C}_p$).
 Let $*_{\proet,1}$ and $*_{\proet,2}$ be the pro\'etale site of the point $*=\Spa(C,\n{O}_C)$ as in \cite{ScholzeHodgeTheory2013} and \cite{scholze2022etale} respectively.
 The underlying categories of both pro\'etale sites are the same, they are just the category of profinite sets, however, the Grothendieck topologies differ in both cases.
 In $*_{\proet,1}$ covers of profinite sets are generated by disjoint unions and open surjective maps, while in $*_{\proet,2}$ covers are generated by disjoint unions and surjective maps.
 In particular, covers in $*_{\proet,1}$ are covers in $*_{\proet,2}$ and we have a morphism of sites $g:*_{\proet,2}\to *_{\proet,1}$.

-Note that the (derived) category of condensed abelian groups \cite[Lecture II]{ClausenScholzeCondensed2019} is the (derived) category\footnote{The actual definition of condensed set involves some accessibility property as in \cite[Proposition 2.9]{ClausenScholzeCondensed2019}.} of abelian sheaves on $*_{\proet,2}$.
+Note that the (derived) category of condensed abelian groups \cite[Lecture II]{ClausenScholzeCondensed2019} is the (derived) category\footnote{The actual definition of condensed set involves some accessibility condition as in \cite[Proposition 2.9]{ClausenScholzeCondensed2019}.} of abelian sheaves on $*_{\proet,2}$.

-We recall the following result that follows from the theory of \cite{DiaoLogarithmic2019}
+We recall the following result that follows from the theory of \cite{DiaoLogarithmic2019}: